kubernetes/ingress-nginx/docs/faq/README.md

 Ingress is namespaced, this means 2 Ingress objects can have the same name in 2 namespaces, and must only point to Services in its own namespace.
-An admin can deploy an Ingress controller such that it only satisfies Ingress from a given namespace, but by default, controllers will watch the entire kubernetes cluster for unsatisfied Ingress.
+An admin can deploy an Ingress controller such that it only satisfies Ingress from a given namespace, but by default, controllers will watch the entire Kubernetes cluster for unsatisfied Ingress.

 ## How do I disable an Ingress controller?